Hugosan000/ZombiePlus-Playwright-Automation/README.md

 ## Continuous Improvement

 This project is not finished yet, so please be patient!
-We have several upcoming features planned, including:
+I have several upcoming features planned, including:

 - Transitioning from `JavaScript` to `TypeScript`
 - Introducing more automated UI scenarios to enhance test coverage